Seedhill Football Ground: 1970s and '80s

+21st century

-The stadium was also used for Speedway and Stock Car racing from 1967, promoted by Mike Parker Promotions.
-The corner of the ground between the main stand and the park end served as the pits area for both speedway and stock cars.
-The speedway team, Nelson Admirals, eventually moved to Odsal Stadium, Bradford in 1970, though the stock cars remained until the stadium was demolished.
-The site is currently undeveloped and accommodates the annual Nelson travelling fun fair.
-There is currently an all weather athletics track and football pitch close to the site of Seedhill Stadium known as the Seedhill Athletics and Fitness Centre.This facility is located on the opposite side of the cricket field in Surrey Road and has never been home to Nelson Football Club.
+As of early 2025, the site is currently being developed as the home of a new Pendle police station.
+There is currently an all weather athletics track and football pitch close to the site of Seedhill Stadium known as the Seedhill Athletics and Fitness Centre.
+This facility is located on the opposite side of the cricket field in Surrey Road and has never been home to Nelson Football Club.

+The ground was situated next to the Seedhill Cricket Ground, currently the home of Lancashire League cricket team Nelson Cricket Club.